 This took them from generating $43k a month to $91k a month, or a 112% increase overall.

-Through this testcase, I hope I’ve illustrated the point on just how incredibly important it is to build content and backlinks at a controlled pace, in a way that looks natural.
+Through this case study, I hope I’ve illustrated the point on just how incredibly important it is to build content and backlinks at a controlled pace, in a way that looks natural.

 We also touched on the importance of combining technical SEO, user-experience considerations and internal linking to gain the most from all the pages within your e-commerce site.